ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 That is, the probability that the number of people who drown in their bathtubs in the US doubles next year is virtually zero.
 This cannot be said about the doubling of the number of people being killed by terrrorists over the same period.

 In a strategy that entails ruin, benefits never offset risks of ruin.
 Rationality is avoidance of systemic ruin.

+## Conclusion

+__Skin in the Game__ isn't paradigm shifting; most of the ideas on this book have been presented in Antifragile, or Black Swan.
+It is, however, a gateway book to Taleb's philosophy.
+A high level view of an idea that was elaborated in his previous works, and takes a digestable form that drags your attention and calls for action.